Links with St Peter’s Church

 The partnership encompasses various aspects of the school, including; Collective Worship; Christian Festivals & Events; Religious Education; Fundraising and Joint Concerts with the School Choir and the Music School run by the Church.

-Revd Hannah and Revd Philip are regular visitors to the school, are well known to the children and contribute significantly to supporting the Christian vision for the school.
+Previous vicars Revd Hannah and Revd Philip were regular visitors to the school, well known to the children and contributed significantly to supporting the Christian vision for the school.

 To find out more about our partnership and/or St Peter’s Church visit